Measurements conspire nonlocally to restructure critical quantum states: Introduction

-First, we study the structure of the quantum state prepared by a particular weak measurement outcome.
+First, we study the structure of the quantum state prepared by a particular set of weak measurement outcomes.
 Allowing an ancillary qubit to weakly interact with the local particle density, and subsequently measuring the qubit, there are two possible results: a `click' corresponds to a projective measurement in which we observe a particle, while `no click' only suppresses the amplitude for there to be a particle at the location of the measurement.
 If there is no click, the particle density remains uncertain.
-Using this detection scheme at spatial locations commensurate with the mean interparticle spacing, and post-selecting for the outcome where there are no clicks, we weakly imprint a charge density wave (CDW) on the quantum state.
-A perturbative RG analysis reveals that for $K<1$ and for arbitrarily weak measurements there is a transition in the asymptotic form of algebraic correlations in our post-selected state.
+Using this detection scheme at spatial locations commensurate with the mean interparticle spacing, and postselecting for the outcome where there are no clicks, we weakly imprint a charge density wave (CDW) on the quantum state.
+A perturbative RG analysis reveals that for $K<1$ and for arbitrarily weak measurements there is a transition in the asymptotic form of algebraic correlations in our postselected state.
 For $K>1$ and for anything short of projective measurement, algebraic correlations characteristic of the unmeasured state persist at long wavelengths.
-Interestingly, aspects of this problem map onto the study by Kane and Fisher (KF) \cite{kane1992transport,kane1992transmission} of an isolated impurity in a TLL.
-In that problem, one finds that at low frequencies impurities are perfectly insulating for $K<1$, but have a negligible effect for $K>1$.
+Interestingly, aspects of this problem map onto the study by Kane and Fisher (KF) \cite{kane1992transport,kane1992transmission} of an isolated defect in a TLL.
+In that problem one finds that at low frequencies the defect causes the system to become insulating for $K<1$, whereas it has a negligible effect for $K>1$.